EJOOSTEROP/mimodast/readme.md

 - [ ] Include [Great Expectations][GreatExpectations-url] for data quality purposes.
 - [ ] Add a dbt model using [PRQL][PRQL-url] language instead of SQL.
+- [ ] Add a metadata framework like Amundsen, OpenLineage or similar.

 <!--
 - [ ] Feature 3